Trust is at the core of all meaningful relationships, but what happens with trust after divorce, is it lost?

 One year later, the couple reunited.
 She lovingly and willingly accepted him back as a parent and spouse.
 She desperately wanted her family together again.

-This couple was able to move on together, despite his wayward travels that put their marriage and family on hold.
+This couple was able to move on together and find trust after divorce, despite his wayward travels that put their marriage and family on hold.
 She did not want to be divorced, openly expressing that resuming their life was the right thing to do for her family.

 Trust is not a simple dichotomy.
 The concept of trusting yourself and others is more complex.
 One does not “have” or “not have” trust.
 Similar to the idea of being a millionaire or going bankrupt, there are many levels in between trusting or not trusting.
 Trust is more like weaving the concepts of the self with existing and pre-existing relationships and seizing new opportunities.
 Demonstrating trust is a delicate balance and sometimes a convoluted and long drawn-out process.

 Sometimes, the hurt and betrayal are lifted due to a change in circumstances.

 Sometimes, the road is forever blocked with no detour in sight like the parent whose son committed suicide.